Domantas44/domantas-project/Pet-grooming-salon-Project/Documentation.md

 There could be a confusion where is that many-to-many relationship located, since relational databases does not allow to directly give a many-to-many relationship link between tables, it is solved by using junction table "appointment_service"

 In simple terms, one appointment can have many services and one service can be a part of many different appointments.
 To fix this, junction table is used.
 This is used to clearly list which service happened during each appointment.

+# Technologies Used

+Oracle SQL / PL/SQL – for schema, constraints, triggers and procedures.

+Vuerd – to generate and visualize ER diagrams.

+Visual Studio Code – for development and testing environment.

+# 🚀 Getting Started
+To set up the database:

+Create all schema tables and sequences.

+Run the mock data scripts.

+Create indexes and triggers.

+Use stored procedures to manipulate data if needed.